FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2024-11-13-Order-dryIce.md

 Phone number of the company: (401) 732-2920

-Send an email saying this:
+Send an email to Steve Connors <steve.connors@airgas.com> saying this:

 I would like to place an order under account #4027600 URI academic unit 3/CMB at the University of Rhode Island for delivery this week.
 The order includes the following item: